Every database.

 Date Macros in Pipelines

-Use date macros like #last30days directly in your aggregation stages.
-They work in $match, $addFields, and every other stage that accepts date values.
+Use macros like #last30days directly in your stages — $match, $addFields, and every stage that accepts date values.

 Drag, Reorder, Export

 Reorder stages by dragging.
-When your pipeline is ready, copy the raw MongoDB query or export it as a code snippet.
+When the pipeline is ready, copy the raw MongoDB query or export it as a code snippet.

 Clone to Anywhere

-Copy an entire database to the same server, a saved connection, or any custom connection string.
-Mongon tracks progress collection by collection and defers index creation until after the bulk insert, so copies finish faster.
+Copy an entire database to the same server, a saved connection, or any custom connection string — local to Atlas, staging to production.

 Everything else you need.